Shades of Gray… you want 50 to inspire passion? Forget about it. I got 256.

 Facebook.com/GoddessCollective

 Before full-color, high-resolution, and the advent of high-definition, there was only black & white [b/w].
-Drawings, photography, and then movies were all created in b/w.
-Of course, paintings have been made in color for centuries, but films, partly because it was all that technology was capable of, existed for decades as black and white and its various shades of gray.
+Drawings, photography, and movies were all created in black and white.
+Of course, paintings have been made in color for centuries, but films, partly because that was all the technology was capable of, existed for decades as black and white, and its various shades of gray.
 And it was great!
 Of course, I grew up with B/W television and movies, so they are still very dear to me in many ways.
 I don’t think the Twilight Zone or old Bogart movies would be the same in color.
 They would lack that particular drama that only happens in shades of gray.

 SOLITAIRE – original painting by A.D.
 Cook – 24″ x 72″, acrylic on canvas

-Also dear to my heart is black & white /grayscale art.
+Also dear to my heart is black-and-white/grayscale art.
 As a young artist, I learned to draw with good old-fashioned #2 pencils on plain white paper.
 I still love to draw.
 And I thoroughly enjoy creating black-and-white paintings and the occasional monochromatic artwork.
 In many ways, I think it leads more to the imagination than full-color creations.

 OBLIVIOUS – original painting by A.D.
 Cook – 24″ x 72″, acrylic on canvas